HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### Inspect Skill

 If you wish to know the `statName`/`statID` of something specific, you can target it in-game using the [Inspect skill](#inspect-skill).
-The **Inspect** skill is a special skill that the host-character can learn (and unlearn) through the **diagnostics** option in the mod-menu.
+The **Inspect** skill is a special skill that the host-character can learn (and unlearn) through the **miscellaneous** option in the mod-menu.
 The skill does not cost any _action-points_ or _memory_ and you are completely free to use it whenever you chose.
 Targetting a `character/Item` by **Inspect** will print all _statID_, _active status-effects_ and _skills_ the target has to the debug-console.
 When you are done with the skill you can "unlearn" it from the same menu option.

 ### SearchStat